jstowers/berkeley-data-structures/hw03-hashtable-sorting/prob05/ README.md

 [ . . ] + k = x

+Since we have a target sum, k, and a cumulative sum, x, we have a difference, [ . . ] that is equal to x - k.

+If that difference is stored in a hash table, we can look up its corresponding index value, i_diff.
+By subtracting i - i_diff, we get the length of k.

 If we have a value such that x - k = [ . . ], then we know that the length of k will be the current index of * minus the index of that sum [ . . ].
-This sum is the one that is stored in the hash table.
+This sum and its corresponding index are stored in a hash table, _ht_, in the form: { sum: index }:

+ht = { 3:0, 4:1, ...}